autowarefoundation/autoware-documentation/docs/how-to-guides/creating-maps-for-autoware/open-source-slam/fd-slam/index.md

 # FD-SLAM

+## What is FD-SLAM?

+- FD_SLAM is Feature&Distribution-based 3D LiDAR SLAM method based on Surface Representation Refinement.
+In this algorithm novel feature-based Lidar odometry used for fast scan-matching, and used a proposed UGICP method for keyframe matching.

 ## Repository Information

 This is an open source ROS package for real-time 6DOF SLAM using a 3D LIDAR.